bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-08-14-newsletter.md

     Server](https://github.com/btcpayserver/btcpayserver) is considering
     adding support for P2EP receiving.

-- **Bitcoin Core wallet likely to begin only creating low-R signatures:** the DER format used to encode Bitcoin signatures requires adding an entire extra byte to a signature just to indicate whether the signature's R value is on the top-half or bottom-half of the elliptical curve used for Bitcoin.
+- **Bitcoin Core wallet to begin only creating low-R signatures:** the DER format used to encode Bitcoin signatures requires adding an entire extra byte to a signature just to indicate when the signature's R value is on the top-half of the elliptical curve used for Bitcoin.
 The R value is randomly derived, so half of all signatures have this extra byte.

-    [Bitcoin Core #13666][] proposes to generate multiple signatures for each transaction (if necessary) using an incremental nonce until a signature is found that has a low-R value that doesn't require this extra byte.
+    Merged this this week, Bitcoin Core PR [#13666][Bitcoin Core #13666] generates multiple signatures for each transaction (if necessary) using an incremental nonce until a signature is found that has a low-R value that doesn't require this extra byte.
 By doing so, Bitcoin Core transactions will save one